Eschatologue/CM_wiki/docs/class/monk/sun-soul.md

 ***Upcasting.*** When you use this feature, you can spend :class-phb24-monk: **Focus Points** to increase the effective level that the spell is cast at, at a rate of 1 :class-phb24-monk: **Focus Points** per spell level above 3.
 The maximum effective level you can cast the spell at is equal to 1 + your Monk level divided by 4 (rounded down).

 The spells use your Focus save DC.
-Once you use this feature, you can't do so again until you finish a Short or Long Rest, or until you spend 4 :class-phb24-monk: **Focus Points** to use it again.
+Once you use this feature, you can't do so again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, or until you spend 4 :class-phb24-monk: **Focus Points** to use it again.

 ### Level 17: Sun Shield